tristanloper/yt-transcriber/README.md

 Potential upgrades for this project:

-* Automatic cleanup of filler words
-* Optional timestamps in a second output file
+* optional timestamps in a second output file
-* Export to `.md` or `.docx`
+* export to `.md` or `.docx`
-* A simple web interface for pasting YouTube URLs
+* a simple web interface for pasting video URLs
-* Manual speaker renaming after transcription
+* manual speaker renaming after transcription
+* replacing the local slug heuristic with a local LLM-generated headline
+* broader support for non-YouTube embedded video pages

 ## License